 In the My Favorite Martian movie, the alien polymorph gum can alter one's personality, depending on the alien.
 This comes up later, where the hero's girlfriend chews one, turns into a giant alien, and kills a couple MIB guards, even eating one.
 Afterward, she acts as if she had just been in a drunken party.

-Subverted in The Remake of Day of the Dead and Land of the Dead: Bub is a vegetarian and thus doesn't want brains, and he follows orders due to being a marine and/or having a crush on Cross.
-In Land of the Dead, the gas station attendant zombie initially remembers that he's supposed to do something with the gas pumps.
+Subverted in Land of the Dead.
+The gas station attendant zombie initially remembers that he's supposed to do something with the gas pumps.
 As the movie progresses, he regains more and more of his humanity, including compassion for his fellow zombies, tool and gun use, and even leadership.

-Averted by his son in the sequel.
+Averted by Seth's son Martin in the sequel The Fly II.
 Martinfly retains his human mind even after his transformation.

 Averted in Captain America: The First Avenger as even after post-procedure Steve Rogers still acts dorky and as Peggy notes, still cannot talk to women.
 In fact, this was why Erksine picked Steve and tells him as such.